Last Update: Jan 2017

 In this travel guide, we listed 6 of the stunning unspoiled beaches plus a secret river in Leyte waiting for you to be discovered.

 1. Find Serenity at Pong Dako, Hinunangan, Southern Leyte (Big Island)

 If you want to experience serenity and nature, Pong Dako will surely fill your expectations.
-Pong Dako (Big Island or San Pedro Island) in Hinunangan, Southern Leyte is half of the twin islands that boast a great marine biodiversity and crystal-clear water that is still considered unspoiled from any commercialization!
+Pong Dako (Big Island or San Pedro Island) in Hinunangan, Southern Leyte is half of the twin islands that boasts a great marine biodiversity and crystal-clear water that is still considered unspoiled from any commercialization.
 The island has no electricity and the locals have a very simple laid-back life – no gadgets, tv or Wi-Fi!

 Experience how people survive without these kinds of stuff but still live a happy and contented life.
-Try camping, trekking, snorkeling and diving while on the island.
+Try camping, trekking, snorkeling, and diving while on the island.
 Its underwater has a great abundance of marine life ranging from corals, numerous types of fishes, and even small sharks.

 2. Rejuvenate at Pong Gamay, Hinunangan, Southern Leyte (Small Island)